OpenFn/primero-thailand/README.md

 _**Flow 1: MOPH referrals --> Primero**_
 1. `1.
 Get Patient Data from HIS` fetches patient information from HIS based on `national_id` received in Primero sync notification.
 2. `2.
 Update Cases in Primero` send fetched HIS patient information to be displayed in Primero along with information to re-enable the Sync button.
 3. `3.
 Upsert Failed Cases` In case no matching patient is found in HIS, this job only re-enables the Sync button in Primero without updating the case.
+If any other error occured during the HIS sycn, it will send fail status to re-enable the sync button with a `Sync failed` message.

 ![Data Flow](./primero-his-integration-flow.png)